Mathematical models for fake news: Opinion polls in the microstructure model

 \section{Opinion polls in the microstructure model}

 We now present simulation results in the case where candidates are evaluated by three binary independent factors, in an election with two candidates.
-For concreteness let us suppose that the three factors concern whether the candidate is liberal or conservative; whether the candidate is healthy or not; and whether the candidate has good or bad character.
-For the purpose of this simulation, let us assume that the hidden characteristics of the two candidates, labelled here as $A$ and $B$, are such that $X^A_1 = 1$ (candidate $A$ is liberal) and $X^B_1 = -1$ (candidate $B$ is conservative); $X^A_2 = 1$ (candidate $A$ is in good health) and $X^B_2 = -1$ (candidate $B$ is in bad health); and $X^A_3 = 1$ (candidate $A$ has good character) and $X^B_3 = -1$ (candidate $B$ has bad character) --- names and values chosen purely for illustrative purposes.
+For concreteness, let us suppose that the three factors concern whether the candidate is liberal or conservative; whether the candidate is healthy or not; and whether the candidate is of good or bad character.
+For the purpose of this simulation, let us assume that the hidden characteristics of the two candidates, labelled here as $A$ and $B$, are such that $X^A_1 = 1$ (candidate $A$ is liberal) and $X^B_1 = -1$ (candidate $B$ is conservative); $X^A_2 = 1$ (candidate $A$ is in good health) and $X^B_2 = -1$ (candidate $B$ is in bad health); and $X^A_3 = 1$ (candidate $A$ has good character) and $X^B_3 = -1$ (candidate $B$ has bad character), the names and values being chosen for illustration.
 Voters try to estimate these factor values based on the information available to them.

 We take the number of voters to be $N=1$ million, and we sample the weight vectors according to the following prescription: we draw the weight vectors of $55 \, \%$ of voters from a three-dimensional normal distribution with standard deviation 0.4, Distribution $1$, centred at $(1, 1, 1)$, but restricted to the positive values for the second dimension and restricted to the interval $[0,1]$ for the third dimension.
-The truncation reflects the fact that voters are unlikely, for instance, to actively prefer candidates with ill health or with bad character.
+The truncation reflects the fact that voters are unlikely, for instance, to actively prefer candidates in ill health or with bad character.
 Members of this part of the population tend to prefer liberal, healthy candidates of good character.
 We then draw the weight vectors of the remaining $45 \, \%$ of the population from the same, truncated normal distribution (Distribution $2$), but centred at $(-1, 1, 0)$, representing voters that prefer a conservative, healthy candidate, but that are indifferent in relation to the candidate's character.
-(The distributions are chosen purely for illustrative purposes.)
+The distributions are chosen purely for illustration.